What you need to know as a medical device marketer, including medical device regulations in the UK.

 In specific Member States, you will need to meet local advertising and promotion requirements for all online advertisements: for example, in the Netherlands, as in many other territories, you will need to consider language requirements.
 As the internet is available to everyone, online advertisements will need to be aligned with patient marketing requirements.
 This is not always the case however, as in France and Denmark, Healthcare Professional marketing can only be undertaken if the specific sections are password-protected, whereas in Italy, it same information can be provided online with disclaimers.

 Medical devices, in most cases, can be marketed to patients and HCPs provided the EU MDR and country guidelines are followed.
-Ensure you have a firm understanding of your device's intended purpose and relevant country guidelines, and you are not misleading your audience in any way, including with text, pictures, logos or trademarks.
+Ensure you have a firm understanding of your device's intended purpose and relevant country guidelines, and you are not misleading your audience in any way, including through text, pictures, logos or trademarks.

 To help with individual country guidelines, we have created the following guide highlighting the differences in marketing medical devices for both HCPs and patients throughout Europe.